terraref/tutorials/sensors/06-list-datasets-by-plot.md

 ## Getting started

-After installing terrautils, you should be able to import the *prooduct* module.
+After installing terrautils, you should be able to import the *product* module.
 ```
 from terrautils.products import get_sensor_list, unique_sensor_names
 from terrautils.products import get_file_listing, extract_file_paths